elastic/apm-agent-nodejs/docs/reference/configuration.md

 * `"asynclocalstorage"` - Use the `AsyncLocalStorage` mechanism, if able.
 Otherwise it will fallback to using `async_hooks`.
 * `"asynchooks"` - Use the `async_hooks` mechanism.
 (Using this value will restore the agent behavior from before v3.37.0.)

+The "patch" context manager was removed in: v4.0.0

 ## `transactionIgnoreUrls` [transaction-ignore-urls]